ncg777/ultra-mega-enumerator/README.md

-# Enumerati 1.0.0
+# Ultra Mega Enumerator 1.0.0

-Enumerati is a lightweight library designed to enumerate various combinatorial objects.
+Ultra Mega Enumerator is a lightweight library designed to enumerate various combinatorial objects.
 Its goal is to provide efficient tools for generating combinations, permutations, compositions, partitions, and more.

 ## Table of Contents